Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are a myriad of concerns you should look for when conducting the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of things you should look for in an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today to schedule your rental properties home assessment.
+The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be significant for property managers and landlords.
+For professional advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties